CUEH Development Environment Guides

 With the command-line window open, you can install the necessary libraries by using the following command:

-$ sudo apt install python3-dev
+$ sudo apt install python3-dev python3-venv

-In the screenshot, you will see a question is asked whether you wish to proceed with the installation.
+When this command is entered in the command-line interface window, you will see a question is asked whether you wish to proceed with the installation.
 Enter Y into the command-line interface window and push Enter on the keyboard.
 This will begin the process of downloading the necessary additional libraries for Python.
-Once this process has finalised, you will be met with a screen similar to the one shown in Figure 3.
+This process may take some time depending upon the speed of your internet connection, but once completed you should be able to enter another terminal command.

 Checking the Python Installation